 so here efficiency will be 100% but in actual, this is not possible because there will be some loss of energy in the system.
 Hence for every engine, there is a limit for its efficiency.
 Gasoline and diesel engines, jet engines, and steam turbines that generate electricity are all examples of heat engines.

 The heat pump is a device used to pump heat into the system.

-The purpose of a heat pump is to transfer energy to a warm environment, such as a home in the winter.
-The great advantage of using a heat pump to keep your home warm rather than just burning fuel in a fireplace or furnace is that a heat pump supplies.
-It runs on electricity, so you can save substantially on fuel consumption.
+The purpose of a heat pump is to transfer energy to a warm environment, such as interiors of a house in the winters.
+The great advantage of using a heat pump to keep your house warm rather than just burning fuel in a fireplace or furnace is that a heat pump supplies.
+It runs on electricity, so you can save substantially on the fuel consumption.

 Heat pump warms air from one place to another, to where it is needed depending on the season.
 Even in the air that seems too cold, heat energy is present.
 When it’s cold outside, a heat pump extracts this outside heat and transfers it inside.
 When it’s warm outside, it reverses directions and acts like an air conditioner, removing heat from your home.